computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification.md

 2. Software Feature: Video Processing
     1. The user shall be able to adjust processing parameters.
     2. The video processing shall pause if two or more light objects are detected simulataneously.
     3. The video processing shall pause if no light objects are detected
+    4. The video processor shall expect one new light to be lit for every 500 miliseconds of video.

 ## Non-Functional Requirements